GuanlinChen/hw1/README.md

 * Please state any assumptions that you make, but make sure that you don’t introduce new constraints that are not listed in the problem definition.
-* Translate your E/R diagram into a relational schema, and show the SQL statements needed to create the relations.
+* Show the SQL CREATE TABLE statements needed to convert your E/R diagram into a relational schema.
 If your translation cannot capture any of the constraints in the E/R diagram, explain why.
 * **Note/hint**: a weak entity set is a “regular” entity set in that it can participate in relationship sets other than the identifying relationship set, just as any